 Hello!
-I’m a writer, researcher, and educator based in London.
+I’m a writer and researcher.
 I specialise in making academic research readable and accessible to audiences outside the academy.
 I’m also a part-time Teaching Fellow at King’s College London.

 I’ve published in a variety of outlets ranging from online magazines and blogs to academic journal articles and book chapters.
-My first book Hip-Hop Authenticity and the London Scene: Living Out Authenticity in Popular Music has just been published by Routledge.
+My first book Hip-Hop Authenticity and the London Scene: Living Out Authenticity in Popular Music came out in 2017.

 I love music, reading, and travel and I’m currently learning how to DJ.